mwpowellhtx/ServiceProcess.Extensions/README.md

 with at least .NET 3.5, well, you should catch up with the rest of the .NET world.

-Most services, although long-running, are also iterative in some way, shape, or form.
-If yours is not, you should consider how to do so, in order for the service to remain responsive to ServiceController events.
-Responsiveness is achieved using the following protected interfaces.

 #### CancelToken

 We use a **CancellationTokenSource CancelToken { get; }** property in order to communicate whether the worker should stop processing.

-#### MayContinue

-We also use a ManualResetEvent, exposed through a **bool MayContinue()** method, in order to determine whether to continue processing.

 #### NewTask